Bosnia and Herzegovina - When to Visit

 Reusable water bottle

-Tap water is generally safe to drink across Bosnia and Herzegovina, and you'll find public fountains in many cities.
+Tap water is safe to drink everywhere in Bosnia and Herzegovina, saving money and plastic waste.

 Spring (Mar-May)